 Alex Heeney, Orla Smith, and Lindsay Pugh write about the best cinematography of 2020 and why they love it.
+Our picks for the best cinematography include Monkey Beach, Nadia Butterfly, and First Cow.
 This is part of our 2020 wrap up series.

 From a rom com to a sports drama to a western to a slice of Haisla mythology, our picks for the best cinematography of 2020 feature images we haven’t been able to get out of our minds.
 They created images that feel instantly iconic, not just for their visual beauty but for the way they tell a story, and invite us into a character’s subjectivity.
 We invited three of our writers — Orla Smith, Lindsay Pugh, and Alex Heeney — to write a short analysis of their favourite cinematography of the year.

 First, some honourable mentions: Emma., Time, Shirley, Proxima, Lingua Franca, The Assistant, Ema, Clifton Hill, Swallow, Nomadland, Ammonite, I’m Thinking of Ending Things, Call Me Human, Amanda, Lynn + Lucy, and Residue

 There are few emerging cinematographers more exciting than Stéphanie Anne Weber Biron, who brought immersive visuals, rich colours, and astounding technical skill to the equally beautiful and vastly different Spinster and Nadia, Butterfly this year.
 The Québécois DP’s name is attached to many of the most visually striking Canadian films of the last decade, from Xavier Dolan’s I Killed My Mother and Heartbeats, to Guy Maddin and Evan Johnson’s The Forbidden Room, to Andrea Dorfman’s Heartbeat.